lgirma/boost-forms/boost-web-forms/README.md

 }
 ```

-without any configuration, into this:
+without any configuration or schema, into this:

 ![Login Form](resources/login_form.JPG)

-Why boost-web-forms?
+### Why boost-web-forms?

 * Zero dependencies
 * Works with vanilla JS
 * Built-in react and svelte support
+* No schema needed to generate forms (although supported)

 ## Installation